How Generative AI & ChatGPT Impact Healthcare Industry

 Screening and Diagnosis

-One of the more interesting corners of the industry where generative AI can impact healthcare is in the screening and diagnosis of chronic diseases.
-Having the ability to analyze vast amounts of data, including medical records, imaging studies, and genetic data, allows generative AI to identify key patterns and relationships that may not be apparent to human health experts.
+One of the more interesting corners of the health industry where generative AI can impact healthcare is in the screening and diagnosis of chronic diseases.
+Having the ability to access and analyze vast amounts of data, including medical records, imaging studies, and genetic data, allows generative AI to identify key patterns and relationships that may not be apparent to human health experts.

 For example, researchers at Stanford University developed an AI algorithm that can diagnose skin cancer with the same accuracy as dermatologists.
 The algorithm was trained on more than 130,000 images of skin lesions, allowing it to recognize patterns and distinguish between benign and malignant lesions.